 Seasoning Cast Iron: A Fall Kitchen Ritual (Spring, Too)

-Seasoning cast iron creates a natural, non-stick surface and prevents rust, transforming a good pan into a kitchen heirloom.
-Quality cast iron cookware improves with proper care and develops character through years of use.
+Seasoning cast iron creates a natural, non-stick surface that prevents rust.
+Quality cast iron cookware improves with proper care and develops character through years of use, transforming from a good pan into a kitchen heirloom.

 When to Season Your Cast Iron

-Spring and autumn are ideal for this kitchen task.
-The moderate temperatures mean you can open windows to ventilate while the process works its magic.
-Start early in the day—open your kitchen windows, turn on the vent, and give yourself a morning to restore these essential tools.
+Moderate temperatures outside mean you can open windows to let in fresh air in while the seasoning process completes in the oven.
+Start early in the day, open your kitchen windows, turn on the vent, and give yourself an hour or so to restore your pans.

 What You'll Need